 - 1. Log in to the site you want to work with. - 2.
 Find and open the asset which you want to unapprove: - a.
-Do one of the following: - In the Search field in the top bar, enter search criteria identifying the asset and click Search. - If you previously added the asset to a tag, select the tag that contains the asset in the Tags tree is collapsed, expand it by clicking the Tags bar.)
+Do one of the following: - In the Search field in the top bar, enter search criteria identifying the asset and click Search. - If you previously added the asset to a tag, select the tag that contains the asset in the Tags tree.
+(If the Tags tree is collapsed, expand it by clicking the Tags bar.)

-For more information on finding assets, see "Finding Assets," on page 102.
+For more information on finding assets, see "Finding Assets," on page 100.